Contests & Awards

 The following club awards will be judged at GATC

-Oratorical and Talent contests are judged at the 2015 Key Club International Convention.
-Review the Key Club Guidebook for eligibility to participate in the International competition.
+Oratorical and talent contests are judged at the 2017 Key Club International Convention.
+Review the Key Club Guidebook (Oratory page 49 /Talent page 50), for eligibility to participate in the competition.
 Those eligible to participate are asked to sign-up at the contest table set-up at Key Club International Convention.

 All Contest Forms